-The goal of the Oregon Coastal Survey Project is to acquire a better understanding of the maritime heritage of each estuary along the Northern Oregon Coast by examining and recording wrecks as well as abandoned vessels.
+The goal of the Coastal Survey Project is to acquire a better understanding of the maritime heritage of each estuary along the Oregon and Washington Coasts by examining and recording wrecks as well as abandoned vessels.
 These sites can provide an abundance of information about the history of these areas and range from what may be first European contact around 1693, to a fast 1880s luxury Columbia River steamship, and to a 1920s gillnet boat converted to haul milk to market in Astoria.

 Oregon Coastal Survey Sites

 MAS volunteers conducted a survey in June 2016 and a detailed site report was submitted to Oregon’s State Historic Preservation Office (SHPO) in December 2016.

 T.J.
 Potter was a luxurious passenger steamboat that courted passengers between Portland and Astoria beginning in 1888, and was refurbished multiple times to compete with other passenger boats near Puget Sound.

 Here’s a quick video with the highlights of our first ROV field test in the Columbia River on 07/15/2016.
 Silvia de Grasse was a lumber schooner that sank in Astoria in 1849.